HorizenOfficial/horizen-docs/docs/2-migration/07-claiming-zen.md

 #### Parameters details:

-- script: P2SH Script of the 1-of-2 multisig address to claim
+- script: P2SH redeem Script of the 1-of-2 multisig address to claim
 - baseDestAddress: Destination address on Base of the funds to be claimed.<br/>

 Any Base address is a valid *baseDestAddress*, and that address could claim the funds for the multisig Zend Address generated as such: